 Legal certainty PPP law

-Effective institutional arrangements PPP network (PPP Steering Committee, PPP Cell, Risk Management Unit, and PPP Nodes)
+Effective institutional arrangements PPP network (PPP P&M Board, Punjab PPP Auhtority, Risk Management Unit)

 Fair risk sharing Risk management guidelines